-To adjust the levelers:
+3.6.1 To adjust the Levelers:

-- 1. Use a 1/8" (18mm) open-end wrench, or a medium sized adjustable wrench, to turn the levelers under the back wall of the chamber clockwise to lower the foot into firm contact with the floor. - Adjust the levelers under the front corners until the gap between the caster and the 2. floor is at least 1/8" (3mm) and no more than 1/4" (6mm).
+- 1. Use a 3/4" (18mm) open-end wrench, or a medium sized adjustable wrench, to turn the levelers under the back wall of the chamber clockwise to lower the foot into firm contact with the floor. - 2.
+Adjust the levelers under the front corners until the gap between the caster and the floor is at least 1/8" (3mm) and no more than 1/4" (6mm).

-It is important that the two front levelers are perfectly level (side to side) so the door closes easily.
-An out-of-level condition on the front levelers can cause the door to bind due to misalignment.
+It is important that the two front levelers are perfectly level (side to side), so the door closes easily.
+An out-of-level condition on the front levelers can cause the door to bind or water not to flow to drain.